John R. McLaughlin PhD

 Professional Summary & Appointments

-- Professor, Dalla Lana School of Public Health; 2007 to present
+- Professor Emeritus, Dalla Lana School of Public Health (DLSPH); 2023 to present (continuing appointment since 1989)

 - Associate Scientist, Occupational Cancer Research Centre, Toronto, 2010 to present